STOK Elite Division

 The STOK Elite Division is the fourth tier and the last professional football league competition in Cyprus, run by the STOK Federation of the Cypriot levels.

 History

 The STOK Elite Division Championship was initiated by the Cyprus Football Association and by STOK in the 2015–16 football season as the fourth level of Cypriot football in order to replace the folded Cypriot Fourth Division.

-Structure
+Format

 Current format

 Sixteen clubs are competing in the league, playing each other twice, once at home and once away, for a total of 30 games per team.
 The top three clubs are promoted to the Cypriot Third Division and the bottom four are relegated to Cypriot regional levels.

 Teams

-The sixteen teams participating in the 2025–26 season are:
+The sixteen teams participating in the 2026–27 season are: